kspicer80/full_professor_promotion_portfolio/README.md

 # full_professor_promotion_portfolio
-Simple repo to hold my portfolio to promotion to Full Professor
+A simple repo to hold my portfolio to promotion to Full Professor.

 The main page is available at [this address](https://kspicer80.github.io/full_professor_promotion_portfolio/main_page.html).